Chris Pond: Early life

 He went to the Minchenden School (became comprehensive in 1967, and was merged into the Broomfield School in 1984) in Southgate, London.
 At the University of Sussex, he gained a BA in economics in 1974.

 From 1974 to 1975, he was a research assistant in Economics at Birkbeck College.
 From 1975 to 1979, he was a research officer at the Low Pay Unit, and subsequently became its director, taking over from Frank Field.
 He lectured in economics at the Civil Service College (now called the National School of Government) from 1979 to 1980.
 From 1981 to 1982, he was a visiting lecturer in economics at the University of Kent.
-At the University of Surrey, he was a visiting professor from 1984-6a role he subsequently took on at Middlesex University.
+At the University of Surrey, he was a visiting professor from 1984 to 1986, a role he subsequently took on at Middlesex University.
 He was a consultant for the Open University from 1987 to 1988, and 1991–2.

 Parliamentary career

 At the 1987 general election, Pond unsuccessfully contested the Welwyn Hatfield constituency.

 He won the Gravesham seat at the 1997 general election, beating the sitting Conservative Party MP, Jacques Arnold.
 He was re-elected at the 2001 general election, and served as a member of the Social Security Select Committee, Parliamentary Private Secretary in the Treasury and then minister in the Department for Work and Pensions.

 Pond introduced a Private Members Bill, the Employment of Children Bill in 1998, which subsequently led to greater protection for children at work.
 He successfully campaigned with the Marchioness Action Group for a Public Inquiry into the sinking of the Marchioness, for greater safety measures and for the introduction of lifeboats on the Thames.
 At the May 2005 general election, he lost his seat in Parliament to the Conservative Party candidate, Adam Holloway, who secured a majority of 654.

 In February 2005, Pond was arrested by the police after an alleged incident of criminal damage.
 He had removed a sign illegally threatening to clamp his heavily pregnant wife's car and placed it on the door of a neighbour who he believed had been responsible, leaving traces of glue.
-After the decision whether to prosecute him was referred to the Director of Public Prosecutions and to the Attorney General, Lord Goldsmith, Pond received a police caution.
+After the decision whether to prosecute him was referred to the director of public prosecutions and to the attorney general, Lord Goldsmith, Pond received a police caution.